 The projects will now host a panel of expert judges chaired by Rachel Skinner, Vice President of the ICE and Executive Director & UK Head of Transport at WSP, for the final judging.

-The winning London schemes will be announced at an awards ceremony on Thursday 16 May 2019, which will award projects accolades for:
+All the winners will be announced at an awards ceremony on Thursday 16 May 2019.

 Hosted by TV Presenter Rob Bell, the ceremony is expected to be attended by 200 people from across London’s built environment community, including Deputy Mayor of London Jules Pipe and ICE President Andrew Wyllie.